 We all aim to make all website visitors into customers.
 But doing inbound marketing also includes many other factors.

 Align your goals to your industry, track the key performance indicators regularly and improve your strategy accordingly.

 In practice, inbound marketing is long-term, user-oriented development of marketing.
 A good starting point for inbound is usually pondering the challenges and problems that customers are facing.

 The answers to these questions provide you with a list of topics you could discuss in inbound marketing.
 Generally, the data about search volumes provided by Google is a reliable base for inbound marketing because it makes it easy to avoid making generalizations based on individual cases.

 When you have an idea of what topics your customers are interested in, you should start building a concrete plan.
 At least the following things should be considered when making the plan:

 What kind of results do you want to achieve and how much resources can be used to reach the goals?
 Set clear goals for increasing sales, make a concrete budget and plan how it is allocated.

-You could go through and prioritize all the different search terms with the help of keyword research.
+You could go through and prioritize all the different search terms with the help of SEO keyword research.
 It is particularly important to define search terms that have the greatest potential for business but with minimal competition.